Christina Vantzou

 Christina Vantzou is a Kansas City, Missouri-born composer and filmmaker of Greek descent based in Brussels, Belgium.
 First becoming known as one-half of the audio-visual duo The Dead Texan, she has released five albums of orchestral ambient music for Kranky.
 The albums have been accompanied by short films often making use of slow motion photography, arranged using "dream logic".

-In a review of her album No. 3, online music magazine The Attic said that there was a tension that could be felt on every track but it was diverse and very rich in structure.
-It also said it was a sincere, sensible and reflective album.
+In a review of her album No. 3, online music magazine The Attic gave it four stars, describing it as a "sincere, sensible and reflective album."